yaseminkutuk/yaseminkutuk/README.md

 ## 👋 About Me

-I'm a Data Analyst with experience in analytics, business intelligence, and data engineering.

-I enjoy transforming raw data into meaningful insights using SQL, Python, and Power BI to support data-driven decision making.
+Data Analyst with 5+ years of professional experience in analytics, business intelligence, and data engineering.
+Passionate about transforming raw data into actionable insights through SQL, Python, and Power BI.

 ## 🛠️ Skills